sparktsang/sparktsang.github.io/_posts/insurance.md

 <!--Act III: A Revolution Against the Simulation-->
 And in that moment of profound alienation, I finally saw the true nature of the machine I was in.
 It wasn't just a few bad actors; it was the entire play that was corrupt.
 The system wasn't just flawed; it was designed to be so.
 The whole industry was built on an irreconcilable, systemic conflict of interest.

 Imagine a world where medicine and pharmacy were not separate, where your doctor's only income came from the drugs he sold you.
 How could you ever trust his diagnosis?
 The insurance industry was this anachronism made real.
 The person making the "diagnosis" and the person earning the commission from the "prescription" were one and the same.
 For the first time since graduation, I felt the intoxication of moral clarity—a clarity so sharp it burned.
+For a moment, the fire of purpose felt indistinguishable from madness.

 How could such a logically bankrupt system not only exist, but thrive?
 Why was no one talking about this?
 The answer, as it always is, was self-interest.
 The very people who understood this problem most deeply were also the ones who benefited from it the most.

-And in that moment of chilling clarity, I was no longer a lost graduate just trying to survive.
+I was no longer a lost graduate just trying to survive.
 I was no longer an anthropologist studying a strange tribe.
 I had found my mission.

 My North Star was born from that glitch in the simulation.
 I would not just reform the industry; I would shatter the simulation itself.
 My ultimate goal would be to bring about the "separation of medicine and pharmacy" in this world of elegant lies.
 I would build a system where trust was not a performance to be staged, but a conclusion to be logically derived.
 A system of radical transparency.
 A lie detector in an empire of actors.